 Students must first bring their concern to the faculty member responsible for grading the academic work in question.
 If that conversation does not lead to a satisfactory resolution, the student may appeal to the appropriate Department Chair.
-A student who continues to feel a complaint has not been satisfactorily resolved may ask to be heard by the Academic Dean.
-The student must submit his/her case to the Dean in writing.
-The Academic Dean will convene an informal hearing with the student, the faculty member, and the Department Chair and/or program coordinator if appropriate.
-Following the hearing, the Academic Dean will convey his/her decision to all parties in writing.
+A student who continues to feel a complaint has not been satisfactorily resolved may ask to be heard by the Dean of Faculty.
+The student must submit their case to the Dean in writing.
+The Dean of Faculty will convene an informal hearing with the student, the faculty member, and the Department Chair and/or program coordinator if appropriate.
+Following the hearing, the Dean of Faculty will convey their decision to all parties in writing.
 The Dean's decision is final and will not be appealed to higher administration.